Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 # Canon Character Workflow — How I Build Canon Bots With AI

-After building a large number of canon characters, I ended up developing a workflow that combines AI-assisted analysis, AI-assisted writing, and iterative testing.
+After building a large number of canon characters, I developed a workflow that combines AI-assisted analysis, AI-assisted writing, and iterative testing.

 This is not the only valid method.